ckipp01/andaga/README.md

    Options:
     -c, --category   Category to store the log in
-    -n, --notes      Notes to be stored with the log -d, --duration   Duraction of the action to be stored -l, --location   Location of the action to be stored -p, --project    Project that the log belongs to -t, --tags       Tags that belong to the log
+    -n, --notes      Notes to be stored with the log -d, --duration   Duration of the action to be stored -l, --location   Location of the action to be stored -p, --project    Project that the log belongs to -t, --tags       Tags that belong to the log